fab-spec/fab/packages/fab-nextjs/README.md

   }
 ```

-We've added two scripts here, `fab:compile` which runs the `fab-static` builder, and `build:fab` that builds the project first.
+We've added two scripts here, `fab:compile` which runs the `fab-nextjs` builder, and `build:fab` that builds the project first.
 Most of the time, and especially you're using a FAB-enabled platform like [linc.sh](https://linc.sh), you'll mostly run `build:fab`, but having a separate `fab:compile` step can be handy as you set things up.

 You can test it out by running: